Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Introduction

-Regarding (ii), the existence of multiple models with similar accuracy, which is the premise of the problem, is an important issue because it is sometimes observed when comparing a large number of learners using automated machine-learning tools such as Google Cloud AutoML or PyCaret.
+Regarding (ii), the existence of multiple models with similar accuracy, which is the premise of the problem, is an important issue {that arises in practice when multiple learners are trained on the same dataset \cite{breiman2001}.
+This phenomenon, sometimes called the Rashomon effect \cite{breiman2001}, is commonly observed when} multiple learners of different classes are trained on the same dataset.
 Furthermore, in such situations, CE is an important task for social applications because it can be used to identify important variables without selecting a model and to ensure safety when making further decisions.
-For example, it is important to select the most effective CEs when making decisions based on CEs for risky issues such as medical care or issues involving huge costs such as marketing.
+For example, it is important to select the most effective CEs when making decisions based on CEs for {safety-critical} issues such as medical care or issues involving huge costs such as marketing.
 However, the number of relevant studies is limited \cite{pawelczyk2020, leofante2023, jiang2024}.